andrewctate/browser/README.md

 # Browser

-This is a toy browser I'm building to learn about the web browser platform.
+This is a toy browser I'm building to learn more about the workings of the web platform.
 I'm mostly following the excellent curriculum at https://browser.engineering.

 ![Browser screenshot](/imgs/browser.png "Browser in action")
 ![Browser screenshot with layout annotations](/imgs/layout_tree.png "With layout annotations")